 With the highest concentration of young people in the city, Bayview-Hunters Point ranks at the bottom for college graduation rates.
 Only 27% of the population age 25 and older hold a bachelor’s degree, compared to 58.8% across the rest of San Francisco.
 In a city known for the greatest technological advances and one of the highest per capita income levels in the world, these students deserve every opportunity to take advantage of what the Bay Area has to offer.

 A View Inside…

 Across each center, our students participate in “Unity Circle,” a daily ritual that brings our students and staff together to acknowledge one other, reaffirm our commitment to excellence, and establish community.
 Here in San Francisco, we pay homage to our city (and famed area code) through a “415” breathing exercise, in which everyone inhales for four sends, holds for one, and exhales for five.
 This moment of mindfulness sets the tone for the rest of the day and creates an atmosphere of successful learning.

 Scholar Spotlight: Halimah, San Francisco State University

-My dad came to America after the Vietnam war in the mid 1980’s so that my siblings and I would have better academic and professional opportunities.
-They instilled the importance of having a college education, something they didn’t have that privilege of achieving.
-Although they wanted me to go to college, they didn’t know how to help me reach that goal.
+My dad came to America after the Vietnam War in the mid-1980’s so that my siblings and I would have better academic and professional opportunities.
+He instilled the importance of having a college education, something he didn’t have the privilege of achieving.
+Although he wanted me to go to college, he didn’t know how to help me reach that goal.

 That’s why when I earned my bachelor’s last year in Health Education, I decided to work full time for College Track as a College Completion Advisor in East Palo Alto.
 I truly want to give back to the organization that inspired me by inspiring others.
 I would have never gotten to where I am today without the support I had from my College Track family.